Western Electric: 19th century

-In April 1879, the New York Shop was located at 62-68 New Church Street, Lower Manhattan, New York.
+In April 1879, the New York shop was located at 62-68 New Church Street, Lower Manhattan, New York.
 Western Union had a factory at that location and the Western Electric company known as W.E.
 Mfg.
 Co., at the time, had purchased Western Union's New York Factory to continue the increase of phone production.
 This site would also place the end to Western Union factories.

-The Boston shop was located at 109-115 Court Street and it was previously as the Charles Williams, Jr factory that was purchased by Western Electric in 1882.
-The consolidation of operations was done in 1884 to Chicago and New York factories by Charles Williams becoming a Western electric Manager.
+The Boston shop was located at 109-115 Court Street and it was previously known as the Charles Williams, Jr factory that was purchased by Western Electric in 1882.
+The consolidation of operations was done in 1884 to Chicago and New York factories by Charles Williams becoming a Western Electric Manager.

 In 1888–1889, Western Electric built a 10-story factory building at 125 Greenwich Street in Lower Manhattan, to manufacture some of the first telephones.
-The New York Shop that was renting the Western Union building moved to this building.
+The New York shop that was renting the Western Union building moved to this building.

 In preparation for the Chicago Worlds Fair of 1892, Western Electric was responsible for the organized Bell System sales activities and merchandising of apparatus for the 900 long-distance circuit from New York to Chicago.
 In 1897, the building at 463 West Street, New York was constructed and housed the New York shop as well as the company Eastern headquarters.

 Western Electric was the first company to join in a Japanese joint venture with foreign capital.
 In 1899, it invested in a 54% share of the Nippon Electric Company, Ltd. Western Electric's representative in Japan was Walter Tenney Carleton.
+The company, later known as NEC, would eventually become a major international manufacturer of electronics equipment including semiconductors and personal computers.

+20th century

 In 1901, Western Electric secretly purchased a controlling interest in a principal competitor, the Kellogg Switchboard & Supply Company, but in 1909 was forced by a lawsuit to sell back to Milo Kellogg.